RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

 numbers of people and machines can communicate).
 He also identifies [specific nice things](https://www.ics.uci.edu/~fielding/pubs/dissertation/net_app_arch.htm#sec_2_3) that these rules help to balance within the system, including performance, scalability, simplicity, modifiability, portability, and reliability.

 If you ask a group of engineers what REST is, you're likely to start an argument.
 That's unfortunate, because the argument usually focuses on the precise interpretation of Fielding's constraints, and whether specific technical decisions do or do not satisfy them.
 A more productive conversation starts with the _motivations_ for each constraint and places them next to the _requirements_ of the system to be built.
 It is only with that perspective that the spirit of the REST architectural style can be fulfilled.

-In a way, this post brings us up to the present--the REST architectural style is still a popular one with system designers today.
-But this isn't going to be the last post in the series--there are many other histories to consider, and there are even (as Fielding himself [stated clearly](https://www.ics.uci.edu/~fielding/pubs/dissertation/software_arch.htm#sec_1_7)) other views of system design on which REST does not comment.
+_In a way, this post brings us up to the present--the REST architectural style is still a popular one with system designers today.
+But this isn't going to be the last post in the series--there are many other histories to consider, and there are even (as Fielding himself [stated clearly](https://www.ics.uci.edu/~fielding/pubs/dissertation/software_arch.htm#sec_1_7)) other dimensions of system design on which REST does not comment._

 [^1]: This requirement can make it challenging to design security elements like a "login session," in a way that follows the REST architectural style.
 Thankfully, good engineers are able to articulate [various sensible conclusions](https://stackoverflow.com/questions/319530/restful-authentication) about it.